PMvE/Ender5_Voron_Legacy_conversion/README.md

 # Ender5_Voron_Legacy_conversion

-! only did a test fit the printer is not working yet !

 Adjusted stl's for a ender 5 to voron legacy conversion.

 These STL's mainly make the voron lagacy parts work better with V slot extrusions.